Tuition & Scholarships

 For continuing students, requests to be considered for new merit scholarships or for an increase to an existing scholarships should be submitted through the formal current student scholarship appeal.
 For more information, current students may contact email@example.com.

 Graduate Scholarship Information

 Many graduate students at the university receive fellowships funded by sources outside of the university.
 Students are encouraged to apply for externally funded fellowships and scholarships as early as possible.
-If you are new to the external funding process, GradFund offers and excellent introduction to external funding.
 Visit GradFund for more information.